sunryze-git/guides/SteamXPGuide.md

 You will not need to do this on every startup, this sets up the system to use the proxy.
 The proxy app will automatically start upon login from this point forward.

 **IMPORTANT**:
 Chromium based browsers will from now on complain that websites are using HSTS and will refuse to let you access them.
 I have not encountered this issue with Firefox based browsers.
-I have tested both Firefox 115 ESR and Firefox 128 ESR, I have found 128 ESR to work better in some cases.
+I recommend Firefox ESR 128.
 > *If you use 128 ESR, you should enable system title bar in customization settings.*
+> *There is also a bug where Firefox will hang after you close it, requiring it to be terminated in Task Manager.*

 ## Running Steam
-Set the Steam executable compatibility to Windows 7.
-After this, run the executable.
+Set the Steam executable compatibility to Windows 7, or else it will try to update itself to a version that is incompatible and/or complain that it is not supported on Windows XP anymore.

 ### Launch Options
 I recommend using these launch options, which improve performance of the Steam client: